fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 There are a plenty of things that can go wrong when accepting data from an outside source.
 Applications work rarely fully on their own and we are forced to live with the fact that data sources outside of a single system cannot be fully trusted.
 When the data is coming from an outside source, there's no way that it can be already typed when we receive it so we need to make decision on how to handle the uncertainty that comes with the data.

 The way express handles parsing the request body is that it asserts the type [any](http://www.typescriptlang.org/docs/handbook/basic-types.html#any) to all the body fields.
-In our situation this doesn't come apparent in any way in the editor, but if we start looking at the variables more closely and hover on any of them, we can see that each of them is [any](http://www.typescriptlang.org/docs/handbook/basic-types.html#any) and the editor doesn't complain when giving them to _addDiaryEntry_ as arguments:
+In our situation this doesn't come apparent in any way in the editor, but if we start looking at the variables more closely and hover on any of them, we can see that each of them is [any](http://www.typescriptlang.org/docs/handbook/basic-types.html#any) and the editor doesn't complain when giving them to <i>addDiary</i> as arguments:

 ![](../../images/9/27.png)